-It’s available to buy without any lenses for £849 (body only), though if you don’t currently have any X-Series lenses we’d recommend getting it with the XF 18-55mm lens for £1,199.
+Body-only it costs £849, although if you don’t currently have any X-Series lenses we’d recommend buying it with the XF 18-55mm lens for £1199.

-With its similar dimensions, price and shooting power, the Sony A6400 is the X-T30’s closest rival – and there’s no much to separate the two cameras.
+With its similar dimensions, price and shooting power, the Sony A6400 is the X-T30’s closest rival – and there’s not much to separate the two cameras.

-The A6400 has marginally better autofocus and a flipping screen for vloggers, but otherwise the X-T30 is the superior camera, particularly for stills.
-And while a matter of taste, Fujifilm’s ‘little giant’ is also a more fun camera to use.
+The A6400 has marginally better autofocus and a flipping screen for vloggers; otherwise, the X-T30 is the superior camera, particularly for stills.
+And while a matter of taste, Fujifilm’s “little giant” is also a more fun camera to use.

 A much larger camera than the X-T30 but one with a similar price tag, the G90 is effectively a baby version of Panasonic’s excellent G9.